William F. Shughart II

-William Franklin Shughart II is an American economist who is the J. Fish Smith Professor in Public Choice at the Jon M. Huntsman School of Business at Utah State University.
-He is research director and senior fellow at The Independent Institute.
-He is the editor-in-chief of Public Choice, senior associate editor of the Southern Economic Journal and associate editor of the Independent Review.
+William Franklin Shughart II (born December 3, 1947) is an American economist.
+He is the J. Fish Smith Professor in Public Choice at the Jon M. Huntsman School of Business at Utah State University, and a Distinguished Research Advisor and senior fellow at the Independent Institute.
+He has served as the editor-in-chief of Public Choice (until 2022), senior associate editor of the Southern Economic Journal, and associate editor of the Independent Review.

 Education

 Shughart completed his B.A. in economics in 1969 followed by M.S. in economics in 1970 from Texas A&M University.
 In 1973, as part of his military service, he worked as a courier for the Joint Chiefs of Staff and as a systems analyst at the Center for Naval Analyses (now CNA Corp.).
 After his honorable discharge from the U.S. Navy, he received his Ph.D. in economics from Texas A&M University.

 Career

 Right after completing his Ph.D., Shughart taught at the University of Arizona in 1978–1979.
 He then worked at the Federal Trade Commission as a staff economist.
 In 1982, he left his position as the special assistant to the Director of the Bureau of Economics at the Federal Trade Commission to join Clemson University as an assistant professor.

 Shughart left Clemson University in 1985 and joined George Mason University as an associate professor of economics and a research associate at the Center for Study of Public Choice.
 Three years later, he left George Mason University and started teaching at the University of Mississippi.
 At the University of Mississippi, he was appointed to the P.M.B.
 Self, William King Self and Henry C. Self Free Enterprise Chair.
 In 1998, he was named an F.A.P Barnard Distinguished Professor and held a Robert M. Hearin Chair at the University of Mississippi.

 In 2011, Shughart became professor emeritus at the University of Mississippi and was appointed as J. Fish Smith Professor in Public Choice at Utah State University's Jon M. Huntsman School of Business.

 Shughart has served the Southern Economic Association for most of his academic career, being a rank-and-file member and board member for many years before becoming the President of the Association for the 2009 term.
 He also serves as the senior associate editor of the Southern Economic Journal since 2012.
 In 2013, he was appointed as an associate editor of The Independent Review and as the research director of The Independent Institute.